is Cirque du Soleil

 - Elemental Powers: A classical set of four are represented.

-- Everything's Better with Spinning: Aerial hoop, aerial pas de deux, and foot juggling.
+- Everything's Better with Spinning: Aerial hoop, aerial pas de deux, foot juggling, and crossed wheel (the last arriving for the farewell leg of the arena tour).

 - Evil Is Burning Hot: Yao is described as being the most morally ambiguous of the elemental gods, though this may just be because he's also a War God.